-Registrations to apply to be a volunteer Race Official at the Formula 1 Australian Grand Prix have now closed.
-We will advise when applications will open again soon.
+Registrations to apply to be a volunteer Race Official at the Formula 1® Heineken® Australian Grand Prix 2022 are now closed.
+Applicants will be contacted shortly.

 There are some roles at the Australian Grand Prix that are appropriate for volunteers with no motorsport officiating experience.
 Volunteers placed in these roles are not required to move into competition areas, are provided with information and training and are located with other experienced officials who can provide them with guidance.
 These roles are limited and we do try to accommodate everyone where we can.

 Some volunteers have gained appropriate experience as part of their occupations (e.g. medical and fire teams) that help with placement at the event.

 You need a current Motorsport Australia Officials Licence to officiate at any Motorsport Australia sanctioned event in Australia.
 Your Motorsport Australia Officials Licence (together with your sign on at the event) ensures you are afforded coverage under Motorsport Australia insurances while participating in the event.
 More detail on Motorsport Australia insurance can be found on our website.